LucasAlbFar/LucasAlbFar/README.md

 ### Hi there and welcome 👋

 #### My name is Lucas Albuquerque Faria, a guy from Belo Horizonte and passionate about technology.
-Postgraduate in Data Science and Big Data, working with mainframe platform for over a decade and a Python developer an enthusiast who also has fun developing Django applications.
+Postgraduate in Data Science, working with mainframe platform for over a decade and a Python developer enthusiast who also has fun developing Django applications.

 🌱 I’m currently improve my skills in Python and Data Science tools:
    * 🐍 Python